Skip to main content

 To get started: the minimal effective stack

-• Centralizes your client data in structured columns
+• Centralizes your client data in structured fields

 • Automates tracking and information collection